Sung-Huan/ANNOgesic/docs/source/test_case.rst

     ...

-Now you already finished your first wonderful trip of ANNOgesic.
+Now we already finished the first wonderful trip of ANNOgesic.
 Hopefully, you enjoy it!!